Friedrich Merz: Early life and education

-After finishing his Abitur exam in 1975 Merz served his military service as a soldier with a self-propelled artillery unit of the German Army.
+From 1966 to 1971, Merz studied at the Gymnasium Petrinum Brilon, which he left for disciplinary reasons, moving to the Friedrich-Spee Gymnasium in Rüthen where he finished his Abitur in 1975.
+From July 1975 to September 1976 Merz served his military service as a soldier with a self-propelled artillery unit of the German Army.
 From 1976 he studied law with a scholarship from the Konrad Adenauer Foundation, first at the University of Bonn, later at the University of Marburg.
-At Bonn he was a member of KDStV Bavaria Bonn, a Roman Catholic student fraternity founded in 1844 that is part of the Cartellverband.
+At Bonn he was a member of KDStV Bavaria Bonn, a Catholic student fraternity founded in 1844 that is part of the Cartellverband.
 After finishing law school in 1985, he became a judge in Saarbrücken.
-In 1986 he left his position as a judge in order to work as an in-house attorney-at-law at the German Chemical Industry Association in Bonn and Frankfurt from 1986 to 1989.
+In 1986, he left his position as a judge in order to work as an in-house attorney-at-law at the German Chemical Industry Association in Bonn and Frankfurt from 1986 to 1989.

-Merz speaks German, French and English.

-Political career prior to 2009
+Early political career

-In 1972, at the age of seventeen, he became a member of the CDU's youth wing, the Young Union, and he has been described by German media as a member of the "Andean Pact," a supposed network of influential CDU members formed by members of the Young Union during a trip to the South American Andes region in 1979.
-He became President of the Brilon branch of the Young Union in 1980.
+In 1972, at the age of seventeen, he became a member of the CDU's youth wing, the Young Union.
+In 1980 he became President of the Brilon branch of the Young Union.

-Member of the European Parliament, 1989–1994
+Member of the European Parliament (1989–1994)

 Merz successfully ran as a candidate in the 1989 European Parliament election and served one term as a Member of the European Parliament until 1994.
 He was a member of the Committee on Economic and Monetary Affairs and of the parliament's delegation for relations with Malta.